 Aaron Andrews is a Postdoctoral Research Fellow at Leeds Beckett University working on the AHRC-funded project ‘Forged by Fire: Burns Injury and Identity in Britain, 1800-2000’.
-He has published on inequality and the inner city in Britain and his article on the cultural politics of the New Cross massacre is forthcoming with History Workshop Journal.
+He has published on inequality and the inner city in Britain, and his article “Truth, Justice, and Expertise in 1980s Britain: the Cultural Politics of the New Cross Massacre” appears in History Workshop Journal issue 91, where it is available on free access.
 He tweets @DrAaronAndrews.

 Nefertiti Gayle, ‘Every Time Me ‘memba’ (no date) reproduced in Beverley Bryan, Stella Dadzie and Suzanne Scafe, The Heart of the Race: Black Women’s Lives in Britain, London, 1985, pp. 211 and 239.